Martin-Gleiss/smartvisu/trunk/readme.txt

     - updated: jQuery plugins

 v 1.7 06.10.12
-    - new feature: Apps (an app is a complete html-page, witch can be easily used in your project.
+    - new feature: Apps (an app is a complete html-page, which can be easily used in your project.
 Use lib.app('NAME OF APP') to show one on your page. all apps are located in pages/apps
     - app: Impressions Frankfurt, Impressions Würzburg